xzourt/Domain-Grabber/README.md

 - `Python 3.x`

-Result well be save in folder result
+Result well be save in folder Result

 How To Usage :